MvMukesh/AutoKYC-ExtractionEngine/README.md

 Named entity extraction from scan documents with OpenCV, Pytesseract, Spacy (OCE + NER)

 ### `Problem Statement`
-Develop customized Named Entity Recognizer to extract entities from scanned documents like:
+Develop customized Named Entity Recognizer to extract entities from scanned documents images like:
 1. Invoice
-2. Business Card
+2. Business Card [my focus] || Extract Entities like: Name, Phone, Email, Organisation and Website link
 3. Shipping Bill etc

 ### `Technologies used`

  1. Compute Vision modules were used to:
     1. scan document
-    2. identify location of text and finally
+    2. identify location of text
     3. extract text from image

  2. Natural Language Processing used to
     1. extract entitles from text
-    2. do necessary text cleaning
+    2. text cleaning
     3. parsing entities form text

 ### `Python Libraries used in Computer Vision Module`

-1. OpenCV
+1. Numpy
-2. Numpy
+2. OpenCV
 3. Pytesseract

 ### `Python Libraries used in Natural Language Processing`
-1. Spacy
+1. Pandas
-2. Pandas
+2. Spacy
 3. Regular Expression
 4. String

+### `Flow to Extract Entities`
+1. Location of Entity
+2. Text of Corresponding Entity